 Hourly Rate Plus Lump Sum Example: We will use the same 3,500 sq ft home example.
 Here the designer will bill hourly at $120 and spend 20 hours working on design proposals.
 This totals $2,400 for the design phase.
 This is ultimately governed by the ability of the homeowner to convey their design needs and wants to minimize hourly design work.
 However, the designer and homeowner can agree to a maximum amount of time to be used in the design phase.
 The lump sum (agreed upon prior to beginning the design) to complete the construction documents is $5000.
 Total cost, $7,400.

-Home plan design fees can vary widely amongst building designers and architects.
+Home plan design fees can vary widely among building designers and architects.
 Knowing what to expect help you to better prepare for the cost associated with commissioning basic or full architectural services.